Collin County Expunction Attorney for Drug Crimes

 The process of requesting that a possession charge be expunged can be complicated.
 However, the experienced attorneys from Rosenthal Kalabus & Therrian understand the legal ramifications and time constraints required to ensure you have the greatest chance of success.

 Under Texas law, if you were arrested for a felony or misdemeanor drug offense, it can be expunged if the arrest does not lead to a charge or the case was dismissed for insufficient evidence or lack of probable cause.
-Additionally, if you are charged and your case goes to trial, if you’re found not guilty of the charge, you qualify for expungement.
+Additionally, if you are charged and your case goes to trial, you qualify for expungement if you’re not guilty.

 You might also be eligible if you were convicted of a crime, but the conviction was later overturned, and you were found innocent.
-The essential element important to expungement is that you are not convicted of the crime, and if you were convicted, you were later found innocent.
+The essential element important to expungement is that you are not convicted of the crime.
+Or if you were convicted, you were later found innocent.

 Get Rosenthal Kalabus & Therrian to Help Expunge Your Drug Charges